Indira4978/Console-Finances/README.md

 # Console-Finances
-Code for analyzing the financial records of a company.
+Algorythm to analyse the financial records of a company.